timabell/timwise.co.uk/_posts/2020-07-09-approaches-to-refactoring-and-technical-debt.md

 >
 > ~ [The Technical Debt Quadrant by Martin Fowler](https://martinfowler.com/bliki/TechnicalDebtQuadrant.html)

+These are useful definitions that can help clearly communicate complex issues with the code to people not directly involved in the code.

-It's well worth reading a lot more of Martin Fowler's writing, there's so much to learn about programming good practice, written in a very human and accessible style.
+It's well worth reading much more of Martin Fowler's writing.
+There's so much to learn from Martin about programming good practice; the articles are all written in a very human and accessible style.

 ## The audio version from Codurance

 [Codurance](https://codurance.com/) hosted an insightful round-table podcast episode with a group of people who are clearly very experienced.
 You can listen here: <https://codurance.com/podcasts/2019-01-21-legacy-code/> and will doubtless be inspired by some things in there.
 The conversation takes a little while to build momentum but it's worth the wait.

-These are the things that I learnt about from the show, that I think are worth highlighting:
+Here some highlights of what I learnt from listening to the show:

 ### The Book